aspose-pdf-cloud/Aspose.PDF-Products/pdf/php/attachments/extract/_index.md

 1. Loads API credentials from a JSON file
 1. Configures the API client using the loaded credentials
 1. Uploads a local PDF file to the Aspose storage
-1. Retrieves the list of attachments associated with the uploaded PDF document
+1. Perform the extracting attachment actions for PDF document
 1. Downloads each attachment and saves it locally

 {{% /blocks/products/pf/agp/feature-section-col %}}